sagarguhe/PHP_Form_Data_Sanitizer/README.md

 <hr>

 ## Contribution
 I need your contribution.
-Your contribution will make learn from you and will make me more passionate about this community.
+Your contribution will make me learn from you and will make me more passionate about this community.
 Thanks!! :D